Welcome

 The City has adopted a new ordinance to help manage the urban deer population.
 Limited, controlled bow, archery, and cross-bow hunting will be allowed during the State-designated bow hunting season, beginning October 1.

 Eligible private property owners may apply to have their land considered for hunting.
 In addition, certain City-owned parcels will be open for hunting through a lottery system.
-Licensed hunters interested in hunting on City property must submit an application and a $10 fee by noon on Friday, September 19.
-The lottery will take place that on September 19th at 2 pm at City Hall, with applicants drawn and placed in order for hunting assignments.
 Hunting permits will be issued in two-week blocks throughout the season.
 Applications are available at City Hall and links are provided below.

 Click here for updated ordinance and eligible city property for hunting and FAQs.